Chaotics/Subreddit-Scanner/README.md

 Finally, you are ready to run this Python program.
 To do so, open a terminal or command prompt, navigate to the folder which contains the "scanner_bot.py" file and run the program using `python3 scanner_bot.py`
 Note: if you have multiple python3 versions, you might need to specify the correct one using "python3.6" instead of "python3"

+### Closing
+If you ever decide you want to stop the bot from running on your machine for a while, simply close the bot by providing a SIGINT to it.
+To do this, press CTRL + C on the terminal you are currently running it on or run kill with SIGINT on the correct process ID that represents it.